10 Easy Ways to Immediately Improve Your Old Content

 A study by Curata concluded that 29% of leading marketers reuse and repurpose content.

 8. Create Twitter Posts Out of Your Post Stats

 If you have written a post that is heavy on statistics, you can use individual stats as tweets and post them on to your Twitter feed, adding a link back to the original article.
 Add a click-to-tweet link at the end of a few quotes, stats, and facts so that readers may use them to post on their own Twitter feeds.
-And for the most important stats, you can use them as your own tweets.
-You can also add a few Twitter-friendly images of your stats.
-This makes your content more shareable and increases its reach greatly.
+And for the most important stats, you can use them as your tweets and status updates.
+You can also add a few social media friendly images of your stats.
+Images make your content more shareable and increase its reach.

 9. Create a Newsletter Out of Your Blog Posts

 This is an awesome strategy if you have a solid email list.
 This dual strategy helps you to add freshness to your old posts and also give ideas for your weekly/fortnightly newsletter.
 This will also help you direct traffic to your website and attract readers to read your best posts.